ALANVF/Star-lang-specification/design/classes.md

 Class attributes:
 - `hidden`: only allow this class to be used by the outer class.
+- `c_struct`: represents a native C struct (so it doesn't have any RTTI).
+- `c_union`: I think you can figure it out.

 Message attributes:
-- `static`: send this message to the class itself.
+- `static`: send this method to the class itself.
-- `hidden`: only allow this message to be sent inside the class.
+- `hidden`: only allow this method to be sent inside the class.
-- `unordered`: order of the arguments don't matter (cannot have any unnamed arguments).
+- `unordered`: order of the arguments don't matter (cannot have any unlabeled arguments).
+- `getter`: the method may be called as if it were a member. the method must not take any values.
+- `setter`: the method may be called as if it were assigning a value to a member. (for now) the method must take 1 argument.
+- `main`: this is the method to be called when running the main program. must be inside the main module.
+- `cast`: uhh... more on this later.
+- `noinherit`: subclasses do not inherit this message.
+- `inline`: self-explainitory.
+- `native`: the method represents a native function (details coming soon).